Financial planning for newlyweds

 By banking online, you can save considerable time and money.
 As your lives become fuller and busier after marriage, you have less time for visiting branches and writing out checks.
 Online Banking and Mobile Banking services allow you to do your banking when and where it is convenient to you.

-- How will your budget your money?
+- How will you budget your money?

 Even if you had created a budget for yourself in the past, your new spouse will contribute to the debt, assets, bills and savings of your household.
 Discussing your debt, savings plans and ways to handle expenses will help you develop a realistic budget.
-Our Simplify & Save program is a free resource to help you plan a sound financial future.

 - What are your plans for the unexpected?